Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Alberta Transportation manages where highway accesses are located and their design.
+Alberta Transportation and Economic Corridors manages where highway accesses are located and their design.

 Safety is the primary reason for limiting access to a highway.
 Any new access creates potential conflict points between vehicles travelling at highway speeds and slower moving vehicles that may be entering, leaving or crossing a highway.

 Even when there are no vehicles using an access, road entrances, crossings and exits can create dangerous obstacles for vehicles.
 In Alberta, 6% to 10% of collisions and fatalities on rural provincial highways are as a result of striking accesses.